Ukraine's Kuleba: No cease-fire agreement reached at Turkey meeting | DW | 10.03.2022

 It was the first time the top diplomats have met since Russia invaded its neighbor on February 24.

-Kuleba said that the "broad narrative" from Lavrov was that Russia would continue its invasion until Ukraine met its demands.
+In comments carried by Reuters news agency, Kuleba said at a news conference that the "broad narrative" from Lavrov was that Russia would continue its invasion until Ukraine met its demands.

+"Russia is not in a position at this point to establish a cease-fire.
+They seek a surrender from Ukraine.
+This is not what they're going to get.
+Ukraine is strong, Ukraine is fighting," Kuleba said.

-Kyiv has always rejected Moscow's calls for it to demilitarize, recognize Crimea as part of Russia and recognize two separatist regions in the Donbas regions as autonomous states.
+Kyiv has always rejected Moscow's calls for it to demilitarize, recognize Crimea as part of Russia and recognize two separatist regions in the Donbas regions as autonomous states, among other things.

-Officials from Kyiv and Moscow have previously held talks in Belarus.
-But the meeting between Ukrainian Foreign Minister Dmytro Kuleba and his Russian counterpart, Sergey Lavrov, in Antalya represents the first time Russia has sent a minister for discussions on the conflict.

-The talks were aimed at "Russia ceasing its hostilities and ending its war against Ukraine," Ukrainian Foreign Ministry spokesperson Oleg Nikolenko tweeted Wednesday.
+Kuleba also said that it seemed Lavrov had a different idea than him about what foreign ministers do in such a crisis.

+For his part, Lavrov reiterated the Kremlin's allegations that the West has caused the conflict by forcing Ukraine to choose between close ties with Moscow and integration into Western Europe.

 Kuleba tempered expectations ahead of the meeting, saying the prospects for a cease-fire agreement were "limited" as Russia continues its bombardment, as well as siege, of major cities.